lugime/nightgamesmod/README.md

 2. **DONE** Move game logic out of GUI.
 For this step, code reaching into the gui package is fine; code reaching out is not.
 Might look uglier than before.

-3. Break up the Global monstrosity.
+3. **DONE** Break up the Global monstrosity.
 Find similar parts and move them to their own classes/packages.

+    This looks like a good time to do some post-move cleanup.

 4. Make the game loop explicit, or at least document it.